jiawei-liiiii/jiawei-liiiii/README.md

-- 👋 Hi, I’m Jiawei Li
+- 👋 Hi, I’m Jiawei Li.
 - 👀 I’m interested in neuroscience and on the way to be an independent researcher.
 - 🌱 I’m currently learning how to program in python (after using matlab for so many years.